 When teaching editing and peer-editing, it’s important to demonstrate what type of editing you’re expecting.
 A great teaching strategy for sentence combination is to introduce an unfamiliar piece of text that is poorly written, and allow them to combine the sentences together for a more coherent whole.

 Once the students have the basic understanding of how and why sentences are combined in various configurations, you can use their reading to demonstrate examples of bad sentences.

-At this point, you can begin explaining to students the fundamental elements that make for a good sentence.
-Whereas before they would not have understood the grammatical backbone on which your lessons are built, by now they will be prepared to hear why sentences function the way they do.
+At this point, you can begin explaining the fundamental elements of a sentence to students.
+Beforehand, they may not have understood the grammatical backbone on which your lessons are built.
+But now they will be prepared to hear why sentences function the way they do.

 Focus on grammar and concrete images and build from this.
 A main part of this unit will be:

 - Explaining the difference between subordinating and coordinating conjunctions.

 - Reinforcing how punctuation can make these decisions stronger.

 While these elements of grammar are sure to be lost on some students, make them extremely simple at first, focusing on the seven coordinating conjunctions and then moving onto the possibilities allowed by the subordinating.

 As always, these lessons will become boring and dry without a variety of activities to keep students interested.
 Grammar games are fun and engaging ways to teach students as effectively as lengthy grammar lessons.